 I look forward to sharing more of my inspirations, updates, and work-in-progress samples next week!

 My video work ‘Travelling House’ is installed in the shop front windows of the Judith Wright Centre in Brisbane, during the month of October 2011 and was selected as part of Optica12.
-‘Travelling House’ features footage from my trip to Israel in 2010 superimposed over an old house in Brisbane.
+‘Travelling House’ features footage from my travels in 2010 superimposed over an old house in Brisbane.
 Themes of the journey and diaspora are explored.

-Feel free to wander by and have a look, or view the video below.
+Feel free to wander by and have a look.
 Optica12 was curated by Synoptik.

 On Sunday 23 August Anna was declared winner of the Queensland Poetry Festival FilmMakers Challenge for her video work ‘Of Ochres and Ruins’.
 The finalists were screened at the Judith Wright Centre for Contemporary Art as part of the 2009 Queensland Poetry Festival.

 You are warmly invited to celebrate the opening of my Doll Awakenings exhibition at the Queensland Centre for Photography where I am showing some video works.